Frequently Asked Questions: Crises Response Pilot Project

 Why doesn’t the 2025 Crises Response Roadmap advocate for more recovery services?

-Ultimately, the 2025 Roadmap focuses mainly on gaps in service for those experiencing the three crises.
+The 2025 Roadmap focuses mainly on gaps in service for those experiencing the three crises.
 There is a recognized need for a continuum of health services and supports to address the opioid epidemic and other substance use harms.
 This includes accessing harm reduction, detox, treatment and supportive recovery, as well as affordable, stable, secure and supportive housing for those in recovery.

 New Westminster is home to a Health Contact Centre, which incorporates an overdose prevention site and other harm reduction services.
 Also known nationally as the Recovery Capital of Canada, this city is home to a number of substance use treatment and supportive recovery residents.
-As of 2025, the City is aware of 12 such related programs.
+As of 2025, the City is aware of 12 related programs.

 Why aren’t other levels of government addressing these situations?